jabbott7335/ce-pe-bootcamp/docs/airgapped/7-guacamolevm.md

 1. Click on Activities at the top left corner of the desktop and click on Firefox to open the web browser.

-1. Download the ISO from Red Hat portal:
+1. Download the full install image ISO from Red Hat portal (You will need a Red Hat Account to access):

     - [**Link to RH 8.7 SO ISO file**](https://access.redhat.com/downloads/content/479/ver=/rhel---8/8.7/x86_64/product-software){:target="_blank"}